Post Frame Construction

 Designed On A Grid

 Our buildings are designed using a pre-determined grid layout of 12’x12’ or 14’x14’.
-A combination grid structure of 12'x16' (breezeway) and 12'x12 (sides) are used in both the Haymaker and Caretaker models (see below right).
 Typical building widths are 24’, 36’ and 42’ with lengths offered in increments of 12' and 14' based on the grid layout used.
-12'x12' grid models may upgrade to 12'x14 grids down the outer sides of the building allowing for 12'x14' horse stalls in place of the standard 12'x12 stall.
+Some 12'x12' grid models may accommodate 12'x14 grids down the outer sides of the building allowing for 12'x14' bays (see below right).